called to the witness stand

 “A time will come when anyone who puts you to death will claim to be serving God!” —John 16:2

 The Holy Spirit witnesses for Jesus and calls us to do the same (Jn 15:26-27).
 This is one of the main reasons why many Christians don’t want the Holy Spirit to be very active in their lives.
 Although they realize that witnessing is an act of love which will lead people to Christ, they also know that witnessing will result in personally suffering and being persecuted.
 Jesus’ witnesses will be expelled even from Church and, moreover, may be put to death (see Jn 16:2).
 In Greek, the word “witness” is “martyr,” someone who physically lays down his life for Jesus and is violently put to death.

 We all want life in the Holy Spirit, or we at least want the emptiness of life without the Spirit to be filled.
-However, we often don't want the Holy Spirit enough to suffer.
-The cost of Pentecost is the cross, and not many want to pay such a high cost.
+However, we often don’t want the Holy Spirit enough to suffer.
+The cost of Pentecost is the cross, and not many want to pay such a high price.